opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 #### Example A

+The following diagrams illustrate how latency is calculated when we expect a request response time of 200ms and use the following settings:

-The following diagrams illustrate latency when responses come back to OSB in 200ms, `search-clients` is set to `1` and the `target-throughput` is set to `1` operations per second.
-The first diagram illustrates the expected behavior with the the aforementioned settings.
+- `search-clients` is set to `1`
+- `target-throughput` is set to `1` operations per second.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-1.png" alt="">

-However, when a request takes longer than 200ms, as shown in the following diagram when the response for a request returns in 1110ms instead of 400ms, OSB sends the next request that was supposed to occur in 4.00s at 4.10s.
-All subsequent requests attempt to resynchronize with the `target-throughput` setting.
+However, when a request takes longer than 200ms, such as when a request takes 1110ms instead of 400ms, OSB sends the next request that was supposed to occur at 4.00s based on the `target-throughput` at 4.10s.
+All subsequent requests after the 4.10s request attempt to resynchronize with the `target-throughput` setting.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-2.png" alt="">

-When measuring latency, OSB looks all the requests performed.
-All have a latency of 200ms except for two, the request that lasted 1100ms and the following request which was supposed to start at 4:00s.
+When measuring the overall latency, OSB looks all the requests performed.
+All requests have a latency of 200ms except for the following two:
+- The request that lasted 1100ms
+- The following request which was supposed to start at 4:00s.
 This request was delayed by 100ms, denoted by the orange area in the following diagram, and had a response of 200ms.
-Therefore, when OSB calculates the latency by adding the delayed time with the response time, this scenario returns a latency of **300ms**.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-3.png" alt="">

+Therefore, the overall latency OSB calculates in this scenario, when accounting for the delayed response time with the response time, is **300ms**.

 #### Example B